-- Confirmation that you will not change the reason for which you’re requiring this visa.
+- Confirmation that you will not change the reason for which you require this visa.

 The decision on your UK visitor visa will take no longer than 3 weeks if you apply online.
-However, it is currently taking 6 weeks on average to get a decision on Standard Visitor visas
+However, it is currently taking 5 weeks on average to get a decision on Standard Visitor visas.

 You can check from here to see if you can get your visa decision faster, depending on the country you’re in.